Jeffkrop/Looking-at-h1b-visa/H1B.md

 H1b Visa Applications
 ================
-2018-01-23
+2018-01-24

 A closer look at the H1b visa applications from 2011 to 2016.
-This is an interesting data set today because of all the talk of cutting back on the number of H1b visas that will be allowed in the upcoming years.
-Thought this document I will explore the 3002458 rows in this data set.
+This is an interesting dataset today because of all the talk of cutting back on the number of H1b visas that will be allowed in the upcoming years.
+Thought this document I will explore the 3002458 rows in this dataset.

-because this is such a large data set I want to take the time to test the read times between read.csv with stringAsFactors = FALSE and read\_csv from the readr package.
+because this is such a large dataset I want to take the time to test the read times between read.csv with stringAsFactors = FALSE and read\_csv from the readr package.

     ##    user  system elapsed
-    ##   7.406   0.318   7.727
+    ##   9.742   0.758  11.985

 3002458 rows read\_csv read the 469 MB file into R in under 8 seconds, it also shows the data types meaning I can avoid having to call str().
 It takes the standard read.csv 49.353 seconds, this over a 5X speed increase.